-Information on the computer matching service, availability of positions, your responsibilities when you apply and other information can be found here.
+Information on the computer matching service, availability of positions, your responsibilities when you apply and other information can be found on the DICAS site.
 A video overview of the changes in the application also is available.

 Program admission committees will review your application according to program standards.
 Most programs will make an initial determination of your candidacy based on a first look at your application.
 This may include evaluating your GPA, completeness of your application and appearance of your application.It is imperative that your complete application be received before the due-date.
 Applications that are submitted late or are incomplete maybe removed from the selection pool.